Mehranmzn/RAGents/README.md

 The Graph Planner Agent introduces advanced project management capabilities through graph-based task modeling.
 It can analyze complex requirements, identify dependencies between subtasks, optimize resource allocation, and generate executable plans with built-in monitoring and adaptation capabilities.
 This agent type is especially powerful for workflow automation and multi-step process orchestration.

-### Logic-LLM Integration for Enhanced Reasoning

-The framework incorporates a sophisticated Logic-LLM module based on the Logic-LLM research, which fundamentally changes how language models approach reasoning tasks.
-This system identifies logical patterns in queries and applies symbolic reasoning techniques to solve problems more efficiently than traditional neural approaches alone.
-For mathematical calculations, logical deductions, and constraint satisfaction problems, this approach can reduce token usage by 60-80% while improving accuracy.

-The Logic-LLM implementation includes specialized components for different reasoning types.
-The Constraint Engine handles rule-based validation and satisfaction problems, while the Symbolic Solver manages mathematical computations and algebraic manipulations.
-The Query Clarifier provides interactive refinement capabilities, helping users formulate clearer, more answerable questions through guided clarification processes.

-Pattern recognition capabilities enable the system to identify recurring logical structures in queries and apply appropriate reasoning templates.
-This includes support for common patterns like modus ponens, syllogistic reasoning, and causal chains, allowing the system to handle complex logical arguments with mathematical precision.

 ### Advanced RAG Engine with Multimodal Processing